theraulpareja/branch-protector/README.md

 # branch-protector

-**branch-protector** automates branch protection (usually master) for brand new repositories in your GitHub organization.
+**branch-protector** automates branch protection ( e.g master) for any brand new repositories in your GitHub organization and creates an issue with a mention to you with information of your branch protections.
-**WARNING:** Please checkout the README.md file to read all its content as the GUI truncates it, you can get the raw content of this guide [here](https://raw.githubusercontent.com/theraulpareja/branch-protector/master/README.md)

 ## Configuration